SanatC-07/web-development-projects/tindog-project/README.md

 # TinDog 🐶📱

-**TinDog** is a playful and responsive landing page for a fictional startup — "Tinder for Dogs."
-Created as part of a web development course, this project showcases the use of **HTML**, **CSS**, and **Bootstrap 5** to build a stylish and mobile-friendly single-page website.
+**TinDog** is a playful and responsive landing page for a fictional startup which is essentially "Tinder for Dogs."
+Created as part of a web development course, this project showcases the use of **HTML**, **CSS**, and **Bootstrap** components to build a stylish and mobile-friendly single-page website.

 ## 🚀 Features